ElectronicCats/CatFinder/README.md

 # CatFinder

-The electronic cats team together with The Inventor's House have developed a new development kit for a Mars Rover in which almost everyone can participate
+The Electronic Cats team along with The Inventor's House have developed a new development kit for a Mars Rover in which almost everyone can participate

 "The CatFinder" is an exploration vehicle that collects data from the environment in which it travels.